hshin-git/GyroM5/README-en.md

 # Requirement
-These hardware is needed to use GyroM5.
+These hardwares are needed to use GyroM5.

 - Hobby RC car　<br> RC car equipped with standard and separated receiver/servo units.
 - Standard PC <br> PC installed with Arduino IDE and equipped with USB.
 - M5StickC <br> "M5StickC" not "M5StickC Plus" is required.
-- Parts for wire harness <br> one servo extention cable, and one pin headder (male 8-pin)
+- Parts for wire harness <br> One servo extention cable, and one pin headder (male 8-pin).
-- Soldering tool <br> for assembling wire harness
+- Soldering tool <br> For assembling wire harness.